 In all complaints of sexual misconduct, the complainant will be informed of the outcome.
 In some instances, the administration also may choose to make a brief announcement of the nature of the violation and the action taken, using no names.
-Certain university administrators are informed on a confidential basis (e.g., the President of the College, Dean of Students, Director of Security).
+Certain university administrators are informed on a confidential basis (e.g., the Chancellor of the College, Dean of Students, Chief of Police).
 If you report an act of alleged sexual misconduct local police may be notified.

 This does not mean charges will be automatically filed or that a victim must speak with the police, but the UNCSA is legally required to notify law enforcement authorities.
 UNCSA also must statistically report the occurrence on campus of major violent crimes, including certain sex offenses, in an annual report of campus crime statistics.
 This statistical report does not include personally identifiable information.

 Whether you are the complainant or the accused student, UNCSA primary relationship is to the student and not to the parent.
 However, in the event of major medical, disciplinary, or academic jeopardy, students are strongly encouraged to inform their parents.
 University officials will directly inform parents when requested to do so by a student, or in certain instance where a health or safety emergency exist, or if the University determines such communication is necessary.